The Private-to-Open Spectrum

 Many companies don’t have the luxury of renovating their entire space or building a new office building, however.
-Fortunately, it’s possible to achieve an ambience of openness in a facility that has mostly private offices.
+Fortunately, it’s possible to achieve an ambience of openness even in a facility that has mostly private offices.
 Suggestions include encouraging workers to leave their doors open, using lighter colors, integrating plants (to bring “nature” indoors), and installing windows or see-through panels, which let light in and allow for visual contact.
-In addition, the private office itself can be loosened up and lightened up by substituting freestanding furniture, e.g., a small table and something that offers flexible keyboard support, instead of the standard issue credenza and U-shaped peninsula.
+In addition, the private office itself can be loosened up and lightened up by substituting freestanding furniture, e.g., a small table and something that offers technology support, instead of the standard issue credenza and U-shaped peninsula.

 “Informal learning will be higher in organizations with space allocation policies that widen the circle of chance encounters,” writes Franklin Becker, director of the International Workplace Studies Program at Cornell University.
 “Functional inconvenience assumes the journey counts.
-Walking a slightly longer and circuitous route is not a waste of time if the longer journey also creates more opportunities for chance encounters with people outside one’s own team or department.”*31
+Walking a slightly longer and circuitous route is not a waste of time if the longer journey also creates more opportunities for chance encounters with people outside one’s own team or department.”*29

 For those companies who decide that, given their culture and business objectives, “going more open” is right for them, there are ways to optimize the functionality of those workspaces for workers.

 The Right Answer Is the Unique One

 The reason there’s still a discussion over whether an open or private layout is best is that either can be effective.
 A company’s culture, industry, employee population, history, and leadership all make it unique.
 That’s why each company must decide for itself if its facility should be predominantly open or predominantly private.
 How much do you value communication and collaboration?
 How much do you value privacy and concentration?
 How will you balance and mix these approaches?
 For whom—for which types of workers?
 For which level of workers?
-And, ultimately, what will work best for your unique needs?
+And, ultimately, what will work best for your organization’s unique needs?

 Even when the organization’s answer is “collaboration, because that will get us to our goals,” there will likely be some variation within departments.
 The key is to be intentional about the tradeoffs.
 The most successful facilities—whether they skew open or closed—are a result of a company first considering its business objectives and culture or desired culture.
 Only then can a company know which mix of space will best support it.